Erying Polestar G613 Pro

 enabling Chipset -> Disable Integrated GFX Controller (0:2:0)

-In order to enable loading Option ROMs from PCIe devices, go to:
+In order to enable loading Option ROMs from PCIe devices, enable:

 This functionality has been tested with following graphics cards, with following results: